 Pony Prep runs for 90 minutes each week for beginners or near beginners who are 5 years and over.
-We spend time with Belle the mechanical horse, Bonnie the electronic horse, we learn to groom a horse, work around the Stables and each child has a private 15 minute lesson.
+We spend time with Belle the mechanical horse, Bonnie the electronic horse, we learn to groom a horse, work around the property and each child has a private 15 minute lesson.
 We take a maximum of three children per session.
 Pony Prep runs for nine weeks each school term and is $770 per term.
+This is a great way to learn about horses and riding while also meeting children of a similar age and having fun.
 We offer classes based on demand and offer weekend and sometimes after school classes.
 We recommend that children do a single session as a trial ($120), before committing to a term.

 Perfect for young children (5yo+).
 Little Lessons mix things up, depending on the child’s interest, attention levels or energy.
 We do a 15 minute private riding lesson and spend another 15 minutes doing fun things like learning to groom, taking our horse for a walk or practising on the mechanical and electronic horses. $85 per session/$750 for ten pack.